Lauren Rikleen

-Lauren Stiller Rikleen is an attorney, author and speaker, trainer and consultant on workplace issues.
+Lauren Stiller Rikleen is an American attorney, author and speaker, trainer and consultant on workplace issues.
 Her two books focusing on the legal profession are Ending the Gauntlet: Removing Barriers to Women's Success in the Law, released in 2006, and Ladder Down: Success Strategies from Women who will be Hiring, Reviewing, and Promoting You, released in 2016.
 She is also the author of You Raised Us - Now Work With Us: Millennials, Career Success, and Building Strong Workplace Teams (published by the American Bar Association in March 2014 and in paperback 2016), and The Shield of Silence: How Power Perpetuates a Culture of Harassment and Bullying in the Workplace.

 Early life and education

 Rikleen was born in Winthrop, Massachusetts, and graduated from Winthrop High School.
 She attended Clark University and is a graduate of Brandeis University, from which she graduated magna cum laude in 1975.
 She earned a J.D. degree from Boston College Law School in 1979.